 Solid Mechanics Laboratory

-The general objective of Solid Mechanics Laboratory is to propose, build, analyze and validate thermodynamically consistent models in a multiscale, multiphysics framework.
-In particular, the laboratory aims to be a major player in the design, manufacture, calculation and analysis of reliability for environments and heterogeneous materials- micro or nanostructured thin films, nano-objects, or biological tissues.
-This is to study and understand the aspects of manufacturing and long-term mechanical behavior of these objects, aspects that are increasingly closely linked.
-The approach combines experimental implementation, mathematical modeling and calculation, as explained in the different presentations on site.
+The general objective of the laboratory is to propose, build, analyze and validate experimentally and numerically thermodynamically consistent models making it possible to meet major scientific and technical challenges.
+In particular, the laboratory aims to be a major player in the design, manufacture, calculation and reliability analysis of heterogeneous, micro- or nano-structured media and materials, thin layers and nano-objects, or biological tissues.
+Its objective is to study and understand on various scales the aspects of manufacturing and long-term mechanical behavior of these objects, aspects which are increasingly strongly linked.
+The laboratory is immersed in a very dynamic environment with its international rise and the institutional developments of the Saclay plateau.

 The first priority is to be able to attract and recruit a creative, enterprising and high-potential team, at the level of researchers, teaching researchers, research engineers, technicians, post-doctoral students and doctoral students.

 A second priority is the experimental support of research on different scales of space and time on active materials, microarchitectures, or biological.
 It requires the development and fine-tuning of complex tests, most often in situ with loads of different but simultaneous physical nature, with real-time observations and an analysis of deformations by imagery at increasingly fine scales.
 The development of the experimental park is carried out in own action and in cooperation.